Skip to content

 The French Energy and Climate Strategy also sets targets for 2030 and 2035, but only a target for each period, rather than a range as in the case of photovoltaics and onshore wind.
 The 2030 target is 4 GW, which is lower than the PPE2 target for 2028.
 The target for 2035 is 18 GW, which requires a massive acceleration of onshore wind connections in the period 2030-2035, with an average of 700 MW per month.
 This 2035 target is at the upper end of the Futurs énergétiques 2050 scenario corridor.

-While the installation of these first two offshore wind farms is encouraging and seems to be going in the right direction, France is still lagging badly behind in this area compared to the targets set in the PPE.
-Despite the 1.48 GW recently installed, the gap in installed capacity is still significant (around 0.9 GW), compared to the PPE2 target for end of 2023.
+Even if the installation of these first two offshore wind farms is encouraging and seems to be moving in the right direction, France is still lagging far behind in this area compared to the targets set by the PPE.
+Despite the 1.48 GW installed in 2022-2023, the shortfall in installed capacity remains significant (around 1.3 GW) compared to what would be expected on a linear trajectory between the December 2023 and December 2028 targets, as no new installations have been connected since the second quarter of 2023.

 In his Belfort speech, dated February 10, 2022, French President Emmanuel Macron announced that he wanted to achieve 40 GW of installed offshore wind capacity by 2050.
 Reaching such a target would mean connecting an additional 400 MW every quarter, slightly less than the 480 MW of the Saint-Nazaire offshore wind farm, under the additional assumption that the low target of the PPE in 2028 will be reached on time.
 However, this target is currently not legally binding.